New Zealand Study Visa: Step-by-Step Guide for Indian Students 2026

 2. Pathway Student Visa

-If you plan to take multiple programs—like an English course followed by a diploma—this visa lets you study up to three consecutive courses on a single visa.
+If you plan to take multiple programs—like an English course followed by a diploma—this visa lets you study up to three consecutive courses on a single visa, for a total duration of up to 5 years depending on the approved education pathway.

 To apply for either visa, you must have an Offer of Place from a New Zealand education provider approved by Immigration New Zealand .
 Once you have your Offer of Place, you’re ready to start the application process.